Ask yourself: “What are my own perceptions of my teaching?”

 Developing a teaching portfolio provides instructors with a powerful means to document their teaching practices, philosophies, and performances.
 A living document, the teaching portfolio serves to showcases accomplishments and documents professional goals.
 Teaching portfolios can also help you reflect on your teaching and examine the development of your teaching over time.
 Most commonly, the portfolio can be used to represent your teaching to others as you apply for jobs, grants, awards, or promotion and tenure.

 A collection of short papers on pertinent teaching and learning topics with practical suggestions and resources.
 Search for a topic of interest HERE.

 - Teaching Portfolio Guidelines, Faculty Council on Instructional Quality

-- Developing a Teaching Philosophy Statement, Office of Faculty and TA Development, Ohio State University
+- Writing a Philosophy of Teaching Statement, University Center for the Advancement of Teaching, Ohio State University

 - Handbook for Creating Course Portfolios (PDF), Engineering Learning Center, University of Wisconsin-Madison